 New Hampshire

-No shift can exceed 12 hours in a single shift unless an emergency arises; they must receive an 8-hour resting period immediately after. Â
+No shift can exceed 12 hours unless an emergency arises.
+If called on to exceed 12 hours, the employee must receive an eight-hour resting period immediately after. Â

 New Jersey